dgerabagi/data-curation-environment/prompt.md

 <file path="src/backend/services/file-operation.service.ts">
 // src/backend/services/file-operation.service.ts
-// Updated on: C15 (Add handlers for README and Changelog) import * as vscode from "vscode";
+// Updated on: C17 (Fix paths for README and Changelog) import * as vscode from "vscode";
 import * as path from "path";
 import { ServerPostMessageManager } from "@/common/ipc/server-ipc";